Junior Noguera

-Junior Alexander Noguera Machuca (born 8 May 2002) is an Paraguayan professional footballer who plays as a midfielder for Paraguayan Primera División side Cerro Porteño.
+Junior Alexander Noguera Machuca (born 8 May 2002) is a Paraguayan professional footballer who plays as a midfielder for Paraguayan Primera División side 2 de Mayo.

 Club career

 Born in Caacupé, Noguera began his career with Cerro Porteño and made his professional debut with the club on 2 October 2020 against Sportivo San Lorenzo.
 He came on as a halftime substitute for Rodrigo Delvalle as Cerro Porteño drew the match 1–1.

 International career

 Noguera represented Paraguay at the 2019 South American U-17 Championship and the 2019 FIFA U-17 World Cup.